Jets' Zach Wilson Is The New Face Of The NFL (On Twitter)

-(CBS New York) – Following his stellar performance against the Packers at Lambeau Field on Saturday afternoon Jets’ rookie quarterback Zach Wilson has officially become the new face of the NFL; at least on Twitter.
-The National Football League’s official Twitter account updated their header image Sunday afternoon with an action shot of Wilson mid-throw.
+(CBS New York) – Following his stellar performance against the Packers at Lambeau Field last Saturday afternoon Jets’ rookie quarterback Zach Wilson has officially become the new face of the NFL; at least on Twitter.
+The National Football League’s official Twitter account updated their header image the following afternoon with an action shot of Wilson mid-throw.

 Gang Green toppled Green Bay by a final score of 23-14 in the team’s second preseason contest.
 Wilson, the second overall pick from the 2021 draft, hurled two touchdowns and completed 81% of his passes in just under two quarters of action.